digitalepidemiologylab/Tweet_Filt/README.md

 * $$: case sensitive
 * AND: and
 * OR: or

+!It is important to note that you will need to put everything into brackets otherwise the filter will not work!

 Example text: My horse is not a dog!
 * condition: ((cat OR dog) AND $horse$) will be ((False or True) and True) --> True